Learn more about the Indigenous Studies Working Group, its aims, and its members. We welcome new members from any and all backgrounds.

 The Indigenous Studies Working Group of Georgetown University gathers together colleagues and students interested in the field of Indigenous Studies.
 We promote greater respect, awareness, and collaboration with Indigenous peoples in our region, in the United States, and across the world.
 All with serious interest in Indigenous peoples are welcome here.

 We honor the Indigenous peoples whose land became the Greater Washington area, especially the Piscataway, Anacostank, Pamunkey and others.
 The second Monday in October is Indigenous Peoples’ Day, after earlier being Columbus Day.
 Many states and over 130 cities, including Washington D.C. recognize this.
+See Harvard’s 2024 Carr Center statement on Indigenous Peoples Day.
 Viewers are welcome to weigh in on debates about Columbus Day and Columbus statues.
 Over 44 statues have come down in the US.
 On climate change, international Indigenous leaders have become “guardians of the future” and are helping save forests.
 Native American month is November, a time to reflect on painful legacies.
-Association of Indigenous Anthropologists (AIA) (new window) recommends readings and reminds us there are 574 federally recognized tribes (new window) in the United States.
-Historically, about 500 distinct Native languages (new window) were spoken in North America.
-Currently, Ethnologue lists 245 indigenous languages in the United States, with 65 already extinct and 75 near extinction (new window) with only a few elder speakers left.
+Association of Indigenous Anthropologists (AIA) recommends readings and reminds us there are 574 federally recognized tribes in the United States.
+Historically, about 500 distinct Native languages were spoken in North America.
+Currently, Ethnologue lists 245 indigenous languages in the United States, with 65 already extinct and 75 near extinction with only a few elder speakers left.

 An international map for Indigenous locations is a “work in progress” without legal boundaries.
 It provides a sense of the range of lands and names of Indigenous peoples.
 NPR published an Americas historical legacy variation map to honor Indigenous Peoples’ Day 2022.